hertzscript/G1-Coroutine-Specification/src/Specification.md

 Null | None | None | \`null\` | `null`
 Undefined | None | None | \`undefined\` | `undefined`

-### Object
+## Object

 Objects are logical collections of properties.
-Each property associates a key value with an arbitrary value.
+Each property associates a key value with an arbitrary value of any data type.

 Property key values can be used to access or assign properties and their associated arbitrary values.

+Dynamic property key values are equal to any value referred to by an Identifier, and can be used to access or assign properties and their associated arbitrary values.

+Nested properties may be notated in short-form such that a Full Stop or period may be placed between each property key value.

-Objects must be both prefixed and postfixed by percent signs.
+Objects must be prefixed with the word "Object".

-### Symbol
+## Symbol

 Symbols are uniqueness types, meaning every symbol is immutable and unique.
 Symbols are used as dynamic property keys for Objects.